Print on Demand Loyalty Programs: Do Customer Rewards Really Boost Retention?

 • Double points on launches of trending products

-• Member-only designs for top-tier buyers
+• Member only designs for top tier buyers

-• Flash coupons for first-time reviews and testimonials
+• Flash coupons for first time reviews and testimonials

 Keep a close eye on reward costs versus return.
-If you’re curious about keeping profits strong while growing loyalty, check out the list of tips for profitable print on demand.
+If you’re curious about keeping profits strong while growing loyalty check out the list of tips for profitable print on demand.

 Integrating Personalization and Customer Feedback

-Personalization isn’t about slapping someone’s first name into an email.
-For print on demand, it can mean showing a custom design based on a customer’s last order, suggesting products with their favorite colors, or sending curated deals that match their taste.
+For print on demand it can mean showing a custom design based on a customer’s last order, suggesting products with their favorite colors or sending curated deals that match their taste.

 To get it right: